airyhq/airy/docs/docs/api/http.md

   - `previous_cursor`

-    The id of first elements in the previous page of data.
+    The ID of first elements in the previous page of data.
 Empty if the returned page is the first one.

   - `next_cursor`

-    The id of first elements in the next page of data.
+    The ID of first elements in the next page of data.
 Empty if the returned page is the last one.

   - `filtered_total`